octave-app/octave-app.github.io/docs/index.md

 Octave.app is a project to bundle and distribute [GNU Octave](https://www.gnu.org/software/octave/) as a native Mac GUI application.
 This makes it easy to install and use GNU Octave on Mac.

 We are not an official GNU project, or part of GNU Octave.
-We are a rag-tag band of misfits who've written a tool to download and build GNU Octave and its dependencies and bundle them as a Mac app.
+We are a rag-tag band of misfits who've written a tool to build GNU Octave and its dependencies and bundle them as a Mac app.
 Our goal is to make ready-to-use Octave.app installers available to the public.

 ## Download

 ### TL;DR

-[Click here](https://github.com/octave-app/octave-app/releases/download/v8.4.0/Octave-8.4.0.dmg) to get Octave.app 8.4.0, the latest release.
-(Or [click here](https://github.com/octave-app/octave-app/releases/download/v8.4.0/Octave-8.4.0-Intel.dmg) if you're using an older Intel-based Mac.)
+[Click here](https://github.com/octave-app/octave-app/releases/download/v9.2/Octave-9.2.dmg) to get Octave.app 9.2, the latest release.
+(Or [click here](https://github.com/octave-app/octave-app/releases/download/v9.2/Octave-9.2-Intel.dmg) for the Intel CPU version of the installer if you're using an older Intel-based Mac.)

-Then do `xattr -c` on the downloaded file, and then open it and drag `Octave-8.4.0` to `Applications` to install it.
+Once downloaded, *first*, run `xattr -c *.dmg` on the downloaded file, and only then open it and drag `Octave-9.2` to `Applications` to install it.

 #### IMPORTANT: Special Installation Instructions!